vi/websocat/doc/clihelp.md

       --filter-reverse <FILTER_REVERSE>
           Pass traffic through this socket prior to transfer data from right to left specifiers

+      --async-fd-force
+          Force using a file descriptor for `async-fd:` even when it cannot be registered for events.

+          In case of EWOULDBLOCK Websocat would wait for some short time in a loop.

+          In some cases the whole Websocat process may be blocked.

+      --defragment-max-size <DEFRAGMENT_MAX_SIZE>
+          Maximum buffered message size for `defragment:` overlay

+          [default: 1048576]

+      --tee <TEE>
+          Copy output datagrams also to this specifier; also merge in incoming datagrams from this specifier

+          May insert a `tee:` overlay automatically if not specified.

+      --tee-propagate-failures
+          Cause `tee:` overlay to fail datagram read or write if any (instead of all) nodes failed the operation

+      --tee-propagate-eof
+          Cause `tee:` overlay's reading direction to propagate EOF when any of the nodes signaled EOF instead of all of them

+      --tee-tolerate-torn-msgs
+          When using `tee:`, do not abort reading side of the connections on unrecoverable broken messages, instead produce a trimmed message and continue

+      --tee-use-hangups
+          Terminate `tee:` specifier when any of the tee nodes signal hangup

+      --tee-use-first-hangup
+          Terminate `tee:` specifier when main tee node (the one after `tee:` instead of `--tee`) signals hangup

+      --enable-sslkeylog
+          When built with rustls, write encryption infromation to a files based on `SSLKEYLOGFILE`  envionrment variable to assist decrypting traffic for analysis

   -h, --help
           Print help (see a summary with '-h')